Skip to main content

 How do repayment waivers work for co-borrowers?

-Written by Ana Wedlock
+Written by Monisha Begum

-Updated over a week ago
+Updated over 5 years ago

 If both you and your spouse or partner have Payment Protect on the same loan and something happens to them for which they are entitled to a repayment waiver, you will not be liable for those payments.